fergiemcdowall/stopword/README.md

 # stopword

 `stopword` is a module for node and the browser that allows you to strip stopwords from an input text.
 Covers 62 languages.
 [In natural language processing, "Stopwords" are words that are so frequent that they can safely be removed from a text without altering its meaning.](https://en.wikipedia.org/wiki/Stop_words)

-## Breaking change!
-Language codes are changed from ISO-639-1 (two characters) to ISO-639-3.
-This to have room for more small languages that wasn't specified in ISO-639-1.

-If you haven't specified any stopword lists and just gone with the default (which is English), it should continue working without the need for any change.

 [![NPM version][npm-version-image]][npm-url]
 [![NPM downloads][npm-downloads-image]][npm-url]